pimatic/pimatic-guide/getting-started/remote-ssl.html.md

 },
 ```

 The last step is to import the authority certificate to all your devices by going to: `http://your-ddns/root-ca-cert.crt` on each device and accepting the import.
-If you don't do this, you will get SSL-warnings when accesssing pimatic and experience issues with caching (see: [#282](https://github.com/pimatic/pimatic/issues/282)).
+If you don't do this, you will get SSL-warnings when accessing pimatic and experience issues with caching (see: [#282](https://github.com/pimatic/pimatic/issues/282)).